 Presumptions eliminate the need for veterans to provide a nexus opinion.
 They simply must show they were in a certain place at a certain time and have a specific condition, and the link between the two is presumed.

 For reference, some VA presumptions include conditions related to Agent Orange exposure, MUCMIs, and presumptive respiratory conditions related to particulate matter exposure.

 After filing a VA disability claim, claimants are entered into VA’s standard claims process.
 Their claim will progress through the following stages:

 Stage 1: Claim Received

-If the claim was filed on eBenefits, there should be an on-screen notification after the veteran submits the claim stating the claim was received.
-On the other hand, if the claim was mailed to the Evidence Intake Center, brought to a VA Regional Office, or completed with a VSO, veterans will receive a letter in the mail confirming receipt of the claim.
+If the claim was filed on eBenefits, there should be an on-screen notification following submission stating that the claim was received.
+On the other hand, if the claim was mailed to the Evidence Intake Center, brought to a VA Regional Office, or completed with a representative, veterans will receive a letter in the mail confirming receipt of the claim.
 If the veteran missed information or used the incorrect form, VA will respond via letter indicating the changes that need to be made prior to processing the claim.

 Stage 2: VA Claim Under Review

 After the claim is received, VA will begin the review process.
 Basically, veteran service representatives (VSRs) at VA will assess the evidence and information submitted thus far and determine whether there is anything else that is needed from the veteran.
 This development usually begins with reviewing any VA or private treatment records the veteran may have included with their claim.
 One common misconception is that if you treat at a VA medical center (VAMC), VA will already be in receipt of all relevant medical records; however, this is not the case.
 Instead, veterans must direct VA to obtain such records.
 Again, during the review process VA is examining the evidence of record and deciding what evidence is still needed in order to make a decision on the veteran’s claim.